roperzh/vita/README.md

 # Vita

-Little sinatra application, who consumes the Linkedin API, and shows the information formatted as a curriculum vitae.
+Little [Sinatra](http://www.sinatrarb.com/) application, which consumes the Linkedin API, and shows the information formatted as a curriculum vitae.

 Vita uses [HAT](https://github.com/patriciomacadden/hat) as a base.